jlewi/foyle/docs/content/en/docs/blog/observability.md

 ```

-Since I’ve instrumented [foyle](https://foyle.io/) with open telemetry(OTEL), each request is automatically assigned a trace id.
+Since I’ve instrumented [Foyle](https://foyle.io/) with open telemetry(OTEL), each request is automatically assigned a trace id.
 I attach that trace id to all the log entries associated with that request.
 Using the trace id assigned by OTEL means I can link the logs with the open telemetry trace data.

 OTEL is an open standard for [distributed tracing](https://docs.honeycomb.io/get-started/basics/observability/concepts/distributed-tracing/).
 I find OTEL great for instrumenting my code to understand how long different parts of my code took, how often errors occur and how many requests I’m getting.
-You could use OTEL for [LLM Observability](https://docs.honeycomb.io/get-started/start-building/llm/).
+You can use OTEL for LLM Observability; here's an [example](https://docs.honeycomb.io/get-started/start-building/llm/).
 However, I chose logs because as noted in the next section they are easier to mine.

-The only difficulty I've hit is when trying to log protocol buffers.
-To log protocol buffers, I used the [go-proto-zap-marshaler](https://github.com/kazegusuri/go-proto-zap-marshaler) proto plugin to generate logging functions for each proto that use proto’s JSON serialization format.

 ### Aside: Structured Logging In Python